 ENLARGER MEETS LENS

 Normally, enlarger lenses do not attach directly to the enlarger.
 They operate like screw-mount camera lenses, but they are screwed into a metal board that is then attached to the enlarger.
-But short focal length enlarger lenses can sometimes have trouble "mating" enlargers.
+But short focal length enlarger lenses can sometimes have trouble "mating" to some enlargers.
 If you are using an enlarger that was designed for subminiature work, you probably will not have a problem.
 For example, the Minox enlarging lens was designed to be used on a Minox enlarger.
 But enlargers that were designed for larger formats, such as 4x5 or bigger, were not designed with the smaller formats in mind.
 These enlargers frequently have a limit to how close the lens stage can get to the negative stage, and if it can't get as close as the focal length of your submini lens, it won't focus.

 One solution to this problem is the use of recessed lens boards.
 These allow the lens to get closer to the negative.
 But these are expensive, hard to find, hard to order, and your enlarger company may not have made one that will fit you lens.
 Even if you find one, you are not out of the woods.
 Some lenses are too fat (or some recessed boards are too narrow) to work together.
 In addition, once you get the lens on the board, it's hard to see the f-stops (you may have to count click-stops), and it can be difficult to get your fingers on the aperture ring (the things we go through for our subminiature cameras!).